 Students have access to programming, statistical and simulation languages, graphics software and design tools on a variety of platforms.
 Symbolic computation and statistical laboratories are also available.

-- Application areas include product design, biostatistics, actuarial science, quality control, and statistical forecasting.
+- Application areas are very diverse and include product design, biostatistics, actuarial science, quality control, and statistical forecasting.